cblankenback/Assignment2/README.md

     val apiKey = "your_actual_api_key_here" // Replace with your actual API key
     ```

-> **⚠️ Security Note:** Storing API keys directly in the code is not recommended for production applications as it can expose sensitive information.
-Consider using secure storage solutions or environment variables to manage API keys safely.

 ## Example Usage
 - To get the current weather or a five-day forecast, use the following parameters:
   - `cityName`: The name of the city (e.g., "London").
   - `appid`: Your API key defined in the `MainViewModel`.
-  - `units`: (Optional) Measurement units.
-Use `"metric"` for Celsius or `"imperial"` for Fahrenheit.

 ---